alex-shen1/DnD-Notes/Side DND/Hellshot.md

 	- Trying to collect money to find further e.g. soul coin (very valuable, ~50 platinum), spent soul coins (common, ~1 platinum), obsidian chit (~1 gp)
 		- Trying to get at least 1 soul coin
 	- Higher levels (1st, 2nd) of hell

+Lead from "lynx-looking imp", running away with man on shoulders, cultist being chased by Zariel

+Party asks Shelly to take them to a market
+- Walk, talk about gooning
+- Herd of orange-hided cows stampeded down the street
+- Catapult fires,